Twinkle Twinkle Little Star, Roman Sees Where You Are: Predicting Exoplanet Transit Yields in the Rosette Nebula with the Nancy Grace Roman Space Telescope: Determining the Exoplanet Detection Limit

 We compute transit durations under the assumption of circular orbits and edge-on inclinations, using the equation given by \citet{winn_exoplanet_2010}:

 where $P$ is the orbital period, $R_\mathrm{h}$ is the radius of the host, $a$ is the semi-major axis, $k$ is the companion to host radius ratio, $b$ is the orbital impact parameter, and $i$ is the inclination.
-For each host mass (and corresponding radius), we estimated the median transit duration from the system's $\sim$\,Roche-limit up to 0.2\,AU to account for a transitional Roche region, rather than a strict cutoff \citep{leinhardt_tidal_2012}.
+For each host mass (and corresponding radius), we estimated the median transit duration from the system's ${\sim}$\,Roche-limit up to 0.2\,AU to account for a transitional Roche region, rather than a strict cutoff \citep{leinhardt_tidal_2012}.

 We then calculate the minimum detectable planet radius by requiring a 7$\sigma$ detection over an hour-long single transit.
-For our survey design in the F146 band, this corresponds to a sensitivity of planets $\sim$2\;$R_\oplus$ orbiting stars as massive as $\sim$0.9\;$M_\odot$, beyond which we approach our saturation limit.
+For our survey design in the F146 band, this corresponds to a sensitivity of planets ${\sim}$2\;$R_\oplus$ orbiting stars as massive as ${\sim}$0.9\;$M_\odot$, beyond which we approach our saturation limit.

 We find that the higher S/N achieved in the F146 filter enables the detection of transiting exoplanets orbiting late-type stars, where the planetary occurrence rates are the highest (small planets are $3.5\times$ more frequent around M dwarfs than F or G types; \citealt{mulders_stellar-mass-dependent_2015}), as well as up to solar mass hosts.
 This reaffirms the Rosette Nebula as a strong candidate for exoplanet discovery.
 Whereas the TEMPO survey is optimized for very-low mass hosts (FFPs and BDs), the distance to the Rosette Nebula extends the F146 saturation limit to more massive stars, allowing the survey to monitor a broader population of young stars.
 This is particularly significant because short-period planets are expected to be common in young systems \citep{rizzuto_zodiacal_2018, david_four_2019}, and their inflated radii \citep{fortney_planetary_2007, rogers_unveiling_2021} further enhance detectability.
-As shown in Figure~\ref{fig:f146detection}, only two exoplanets younger than 20\,Myr have been identified in this parameter space \citep{david_neptune-sized_2016,holczer_transit_2016}.
+As shown in Figure~\ref{fig:f146detection}, only three transiting exoplanets younger than 20\,Myr have been identified \citep{barber_giant_2024,david_neptune-sized_2016,mann_tess_2022} around FGKM stars.
 The Rosette Nebula's young age provides a unique opportunity to extend exoplanet demographics to this scarcely-sampled age regime.